 You'll have a chance to contribute, if you want to take it.
 Taking part in research will provide a fantastic insight into the science behind medicine, and a great boost to your academic skills.

-You will have first hand contact with these researchers and access to the facilities they work in.
+You will have first hand contact with these researchers and access to the clinical and learning facilities they work in.

 You will also learn vitally important communication skills that all good doctors need.

 We have an innovative final year that smooths the transition from medical student to NHS doctor.

 With your finals already behind you as you start year five, the year ahead is one where you can fully focus on being a practicing doctor.
 You will spend much of your time in hospitals and the community, with an exciting final year elective at home or abroad that will allow you to develop yourself in an area of particular interest.

 Your last placement is spent shadowing the foundation doctor whose job you will take over once you've graduated if you choose to stay in Wales.
 This means your first day as an FY1 isn't the start of a daunting new job, instead it's return to a role you've already done in a familiar place supported by people you already know.

 Discover more about studying Medicine

 Ellen is a medic who has started a blog to share her tips and real life experiences of applying for and becoming a medical student at Cardiff University.